 Bishop Joseph Pennel

-Bishop Joe E. Pennel, Jr. is a retired Bishop of The United Methodist Church.
+Bishop Joe E. Pennel, Jr. is a retired Bishop of The United Methodist Church, having served from 1996-2004.

 He is a graduate of Lambuth College, and earned both M.A. and D.Min. degrees from Vanderbilt University Divinity School.
 Ordained deacon and elder by Bishop Marvin A. Franklin, Joe served parishes located in rural areas, university settings, inner cities, and the suburbs.
 The congregations ranged from 25 to 4500 and were all in the Memphis and Tennessee Conferences.